Trading Off Privacy, Utility and Efficiency in Federated Learning: Introduction

-Preserving privacy is of immense practical importance when federating across distinct parties.
-Despite the fact that the private data of each client is not shared with other collaborators, the private information might still be reconstructed by semi-honest parties upon observing the model information shared among federated learning parties \cite{zhu2020deep,geiping2020inverting,zhao2020idlg,yin2021see,li2021label,fu2022label}.
+Preserving privacy is of immense practical importance when federating across different parties.
+Although the private data of each client is not shared with other collaborators, the private information might still be reconstructed by semi-honest parties upon observing the shared model information~\cite{geiping2020inverting,zhao2020idlg,yin2021see,oscar2022split,fu2022label}.
 The fundamental requirement for maintaining privacy is to keep potential \textit{privacy leakage} below an acceptable level.
 This is accomplished by reducing the dependence between shared model information and private data.
-To protect privacy of the participants, many protection mechanisms have been proposed, such as \textit{Randomization Mechanism} \cite{geyer2017differentially,truex2020ldp,abadi2016deep}, \textit{Secret Sharing} \cite{SecShare-Adi79,SecShare-Blakley79,bonawitz2017practical}, \textit{Homomorphic Encryption (HE)} \cite{gentry2009fully,batchCryp}, and \textit{Compression Mechanism} \cite{nori2021fast}.
-However, the adoption of these protection mechanisms might result in a certain amount of \textit{utility loss} and \textit{efficiency reduction}, as compared with a federated model trained without any protection \cite{dwork2014algorithmic,kang2022prada}.
+To protect private data of the participants, many protection mechanisms have been proposed, such as \textit{Randomization Mechanism} \cite{geyer2017differentially,truex2020ldp,abadi2016deep}, \textit{Secret Sharing} \cite{SecShare-Adi79,SecShare-Blakley79,bonawitz2017practical}, \textit{Homomorphic Encryption (HE)} \cite{gentry2009fully,batchCryp}, and \textit{Compression Mechanism} \cite{nori2021fast}.
+However, the adoption of these protection mechanisms might result in a certain amount of \textit{utility loss} and \textit{efficiency reduction}, as compared with a federated model trained without any protection \cite{dwork2014algorithmic,kang2021privacy}.
 As a result, theoretical analysis of the trade-off between privacy leakage, utility loss, and efficiency reduction is critical for guiding FL practitioners to choose better protection parameters or design smarter FL algorithms.